chili-epfl/justhink-alignment-analysis/README.md

 ## Acknowledgements <a name="acknowledgements"></a>
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 765955.
 Namely, the [ANIMATAS Project](https://www.animatas.eu/).

+## License <a name="license"></a>

+The whole package is under MIT License, see [LICENSE](LICENSE).

+Classes under the [tools/effsize](tools/effsize) package were taken from project [DABEST](https://acclab.github.io/DABEST-python-docs/index.html), Copyright 2016-2020 Joses W. Ho.
+These classes are licensed under the BSD 3-Clause Clear License.
+See [tools/effsize/LICENSE](tools/effsize/LICENSE) for additional details.

+Classes under the [tools/dialign-1.0](tools/dialign-1.0) package were taken from project [dialign](https://github.com/GuillaumeDD/dialign).
+These classes are licensed under the CeCILL-B License.
+This package is used as an "external module", see [tools/dialign-1.0/LICENSE.txt](tools/dialign-1.0/LICENSE.txt) for additional details.

 ## References <a name="references"></a>